Reed Timmer: 1998–2010: First filmed tornado, Dominator 1

 On October 4, 1998, Timmer filmed his first tornado in Perry, Oklahoma, which he recalled that the tornado "didn't feel like it could kill me, but I was mesmerized".
 While as a freshman at the University of Oklahoma, Timmer began storm chasing on May 3, 1999, where he encountered the Bridge Creek–Moore tornado, forcing him and three friends to take shelter under a highway overpass.
 The F5 tornado was ultimately recorded as one of the strongest tornadoes ever, with Timmer characterizing it as "overwhelming".

 In 2003, Timmer intercepted an F4 tornado in South Dakota, associated with a larger statewide tornado outbreak, that directly impacted Manchester, South Dakota.
 While chasing a tornado a year later, the vehicle he was in lost control on an unpaved road and crashed into a sewage ditch, destroying his computer equipment, which was uninsured.
 In 2005, Timmer both chased a tornado east of Madelia, Minnesota, and Hurricane Katrina, with the latter event's flooding and storm surge he described as "intimidating".

 Timmer starred in the documentary film Tornado Glory in 2006, along with Joel Taylor, who was another Oklahoma University meteorology student and storm chaser who was Timmer's friend.
 Soon after, Timmer constructed the Dominator 1, as part of the SRV Dominator series, which was modified from a 2007 Chevrolet Tahoe for use in the TV series Storm Chasers beginning in October 2007.
 He also starred in the aforementioned television series, continuing into the next season of it as well.

 On June 5, 2009, Timmer filmed inside a tornado near LaGrange, Wyoming in Dominator 1, also recording a wind speed of 155.2 mph.
 He then chased an EF2 tornado near Aurora, Nebraska twelve days later, where a vortex inside the tornado blew out a window of the vehicle he was in, resulting in Timmer and photographer Chris Chittick suffering lacerations to his face.
 Additionally, he recorded a wind speed of 138.8 mph, and the tornado, along with Timmer's chase, were included in a Storm Chasers episode.

 Timmer chased an EF4 tornado that struck Yazoo City, Mississippi on April 24, 2010, where he and Joel Taylor conducted efforts to rescue victims in the aftermath of the tornado.
 He later stated that it was "definitely one of the biggest tornadoes I've ever seen".
 In the same year, he and Andrew Tilin wrote a book titled Into the Storm, which details Timmer's storm chasing experiences.
+Timmer also appeared in a 2010 episode of Mythbusters, alongside Sean Casey, where they showcased the performance of their storm chasing vehicles (Dominator 2, and TIV) against EF5-level tornado winds.